usaiddalvi/Claud-AI-Training-Practicing-notes/Getting-better-results.md

 # Common challenges — quick fixes that actually work

 Working with Claude is like working with a helpful colleague: most of the time it’s smooth, and sometimes you need to nudge it.
-Below are the five things people run into first — each with a short, human fix you can try immediately.
+Below are the five things people run into first — each with a short, fix you can try immediately.

 1) Response feels generic
 - What's happening: Claude doesn't have enough specifics about your situation.